DineshKarthikeyan1/sem5-group-project/voice-assisted-financial-manager/backend/README.md

 ## 📄 License

-This project is part of the VoiceFinance application and follows the same license terms.
+This project is part of the FinSay application and follows the same license terms.

 ## 🆘 Support

 For issues and questions:

 1. Check the API documentation at `/docs`
 2. Review error messages in the console
 3. Check environment variable configuration